 About this course

 Explore the relationship between social behaviour and crime with this fusion of 2 fascinating disciplines.
-You’ll examine our perception of what is right or wrong, and how this changes over time and between cultures.
+On this BSc degree, you’ll examine our perception of what is right or wrong, and how this changes over time and between cultures.
 You’ll learn from expert tutors who are consulted by the government, criminal justice agencies and the media.
-A wide range of rewarding careers await, including social and police work.
+A wide range of rewarding sociology and criminology-related careers await, including social and police work.

 This programme is highly flexible, allowing you to develop your own specialist research interests in both sociology (examining the identities, relationships and practices within our world) and criminology (the study of crime, law enforcement and the criminal justice system).